zachmilan/UM-LED/README.md

 UM-LED is a personal embedded systems project that I am currently developing.
 The main idea is to build a cool remote control LED display for my desk.
 This will be done by designing two PCBs (the remote and the display) and writing the firmware for each.

 As of now, the remote is fully assembled and I am nearing completion for the remote's firmware.
-Soldering was done using a hot-plate/stencil as well as by hand for through-hole parts.
+Soldering was done using a hot-plate/stencil as well as by hand for necessary parts.
 Luckily the first version of the board is working as intended (after a bit of rework and debugging).

 ### Key Features of the Remote:
 * **Capacitive Touch Pads:** Used for intuitive brightness control.